 1. Mount the Umbrella to the Strobe or Flash

-Besides popping open the umbrella from the closed, storage position, how do you properly set up this type of lighting modifier?
-Most studio strobes will have a small hole to insert the umbrella’s handle into and a knob to tighten it in place.
+Most studio strobes will have a small hole to insert the umbrella’s handle, and a knob to tighten it in place.

-If you are using an off-camera flash system, you’ll need a flash bracket that has an umbrella holder.
-The flash bracket screws into the top of the light stand and the flash or off-camera receiver slides into the receptacle at the top.
+If you are using an off-camera flash system, you’ll need a flash bracket with an umbrella holder.
+The flash bracket screws into the top of the light stand, and the flash or off-camera receiver slides into the receptacle at the top.

-2. Place the Umbrella to Light the Subject
+2. Place the Umbrella to Cover the Light Source

-With a reflective umbrella, place the strobe or flash pointing away from the subject.
-Place the silver or white side of the umbrella pointing back at the subject.
+With a reflective umbrella, place the strobe or flash looking away from the subject.
+The point is to have the silver or white lining of the umbrella facing the subject.

 Using an umbrella follows much of the same process as using any other light.
 Adjusting the angle of the light to the subject will create different creative lighting patterns.
 These include split light, Rembrandt, loop, and butterfly.
-(You can learn more on lighting patterns here).
+You can learn more about lighting patterns here.

-Don’t forget that you can also adjust the height of the light.
-Go high for more dimension, lower for more even light.
+Don’t forget that you can also change the height of the light.
+Go higher for more dimension, or lower for more even light.

 4. Use Multi-Light Setups

 Using one light is simple and easy to manage.
-But you can also work with more than one light.
+But for more advanced lighting techniques, you will need more than one external light source.

-Photography umbrellas make excellent diffusers for both professional photographers and photographers new to off-camera lighting.
-Portable, inexpensive and easy to use.
+Photography umbrellas make excellent diffusers for both professional photographers and beginners.
+They are portable, inexpensive, and easy to use.

 With the tips in this article, you now know how umbrellas create softer, more flattering light.